If you are working in a company and managing a team, this article is for you.

 Exhibit concern towards their and their family's well-being.

 Be careful not to cross the professional boundaries around privacy, but show concern.
 The best way is to show this in a team meeting by asking, "How is everybody?
 How are your families?"

 Set a routine to have a 15 min check-in without talking about the business.

 Talk about the tips on coping, survival needs on cleaning or buying food.

 You don't need to provide all answers.

 Create a team identity.

-In social psychology they say external threats create good chance to consolidate a coherent team identity.
+In social psychology, they say external threats create a good chance to consolidate a coherent team identity.

 Do you think some of your team members are not too engaged?
-Do you feel you are distant to some of them?
+Do you feel you are distant from some of them?

 As social animals, you can remember that in the face of danger, humans flock together.
 So, this may be a good time to close emotional distances.